carljoshua/gooey/README.md

-# Gooey
+# Gooey (work in progress)

 Gooey is a command-line tool which creates web-based GUI that can be used to manage different types of database.

-This package also have a API for managing the database.
-The API can be found at http://localhost:8000/db if you use the default port number.

-Note: If you don't like the GUI, you can edit it in `$GOPATH/src/github.com/carljoshua/gooey/core/UI`.
+Note: If you don't like the GUI, you can edit it in `$GOPATH/src/github.com/carljoshua/gooey/client`.
 I am not the best designer so feel free to change it.

 ---------------------------------------
   * [Features](#features)